 Make a Charitable Impact with Crypto and Donor-Advised Funds

-The strategy of donating cryptocurrency—or “crypto”—to charity is steadily gaining in popularity.
-And with a global cryptocurrency market valued at more than $1 trillion, it’s understandable that philanthropic individuals are finding ways to convert the assets for charitable giving.
+The strategy of donating cryptocurrency—or “crypto”—to charity is steadily regaining popularity.
+And with a global cryptocurrency market valued at more than $1.62 trillion, it’s understandable that philanthropic individuals are finding ways to convert the assets for charitable giving.
 With an asset that is prone to market fluctuation, it’s also understandable that donors are motivated to move quickly to contribute when the asset reaches a value peak.

 Bitcoin and other decentralized cryptocurrencies are still relatively new to the marketplace—and many nonprofit organizations are not yet equipped to accept this kind of contribution.

 In this case, a donor-advised fund (DAF) can serve as an important charitable tool for crypto holders and the financial advisors who support them.
 Certain DAF sponsors, like National Philanthropic Trust, have established structures and protocols for accepting gifts of cryptocurrency.
 In just a few short steps, donors can transfer crypto to the sponsor, who then liquidates it to make the proceeds available in the donor’s DAF account for grantmaking to any qualified charity.

 The IRS treats cryptocurrency as property.
 For crypto held as an investment asset for longer than one year, any gains in value from the point of acquisition are subject to capital gains tax when the asset is sold.

 However, by contributing long-term crypto to a 501(c)(3) charitable organization, donors may be able to avoid capital gains tax, take a fair-market value deduction—and preserve the value of the asset for future grantmaking.*